Brevard County Library System: Creative Lab

 Beginning in 2014, the Brevard Library Foundation, a non-profit dedicated to supporting the library system, began fundraising for a Creative Lab.
-The lab, which is in the Central Brevard Library in Cocoa, encourages STEM subject education by providing a space and the technology for creative engineering, electronics, music, video, and computer projects.
+The lab, which is in the Catherine Schweinsberg Rood Central Library in Cocoa, encourages STEM subject education by providing a space and the technology for creative engineering, electronics, music, video, and computer projects.
 A music recording studio, sound engineering station, and 3D printer is housed in the Creative Lab, and local experts teach classes for residents.
 Resources include two 3-D printers; Adobe Creative Cloud; maker kits that include littleBits electronic building blocks and Raspberry Pi boards, or small computers often used in do-it-yourself projects; a sewing machine; a workstation for grinding, engraving, sanding and polishing; and a podcasting station where you can “become a blogger, vlogger, or create your own podcast.”
 The Creative Lab opened to the public in August 2016.
 Right now, there are two employees working in the Creative Lab.
 The lab has the same hours as the library and only slightly differs occasionally.
 Access to the Lab is free of charge, however, there is a charge for the materials used with the 3D printers.
-The Creative Lab also provides STEM crafts, with the option to take them home as COVID-19 continues.
+The Creative Lab also provides STEM crafts, with the option to take them home.
 These crafts include light-up flowers and purses, poseable papercraft figures, robots, custom devices, science-based recipes and more.
-Former Creative Lab employee Ellery Cason says "They call makerspaces part of a movement for a very good reason,” Ms. Cason said.
-“This is the first makerspace in Brevard County, and it has opened the door for people not just to read about the amazing things they can do, but also to actually make them."